 -

-These awards are intended to support the career development of UK-based researchers working in the field of eighteenth-century studies, who are in positions of precarity.
+The award is intended to support the career development of UK-based researchers working in the field of eighteenth-century studies, who are in positions of precarity.
 Individuals are eligible if, at the time of application, they:

 -